almuhder/AndroidWorkshop/README.md

     - CheckBox
     - Button
     - ImageView
+    - Spinner
-   - How to create a nested layout
+   - How to create a nested layout (LinearLayout)
+   - How to store data with sharedPrefrence
+   - Login / Signup Users
    - You can check the complete Android's API refernce :  https://developer.android.com/reference/packages.html